ripasap/b_wallet/README.md

 A basic, conceptual MERN-stack web wallet featuring a retro-terminal UI.

-**Note:** This project is a conceptual UI/UX showcase and does not function as a real, production-ready financial wallet.
+**Note:** This project is a conceptual UI/UX showcase and does not function as a real financial wallet.

 ## Features